RequestPolicyContinued/requestpolicy/.github/ISSUE_TEMPLATE.md

 Read first: https://requestpolicycontinued.github.io/Contributing

+__Browser and Add-ons:__

+- Browser: e.g. Firefox 52.2.0
+- RequestPolicy version: e.g. 1.0.beta12.4
+- Other add-ons: …

+RequestPolicy settings:
+- Default policy: "allow" / "deny"

 __Steps to reproduce:__

-1. Create a new Firefox profile
+1. Create a new browser profile
-2. Set RP's default policy to: "allow" / "deny"
+2. install above add-ons
+3. configure the add-ons as described above
-3. …
+4. …
-4. … Be as detailed as possible.
+5. … Be as detailed as possible.

 __What happens?__